 - Radio Detection RD7100TL – This Locator is used to Locate Underground Assets within the Telecommunication Industry, these assets include Sheathed Domestic Cables without grounding connections, Duct and Conduit tracing and can be used to locate Cable Sheath Faults using the Fault Find feature alongside a Radio Detection A-Frame.

 - Radio Detection RD8100 – This Locator is the Locator which covers all the various areas the RD7100 and RD500 dont cover.
 It takes all the specifications of RD7100 and adds in all the extras.
-The RD8100 can locate a variety of Underground Assets including the following: Cast Iron Pipes, Concrete Pipes, High Frequency Power Cables, Telecommunication Cables and all Underground Ferrous Meal Pipes.
+The RD8100 can locate a variety of Underground Assets including the following: Cast Iron Pipes, Concrete Pipes, High Frequency Power Cables, Telecommunication Cables and all Underground Ferrous Metal Pipes.
 This unit isn’t as specific as the RD7100 but it is a great overall locator which has some additional bonus features.

 Now that the brief explanation about the recommended systems is out the way continue reading to discover exactly how to locate specific Underground Pipes, Underground Cables and Underground Conduits and how these systems are the perfect choice for what your looking to achieve.